 4. Jurafsky and Martin Chapter 11 (Fine-Tuning and Masked Language Models)

-Assignment 4 out
+Assignment 4 out Assignment 3 due

-Thu May 2 Post-training (RLHF, SFT, DPO)
+Thu Feb 6 Post-training (RLHF, SFT, DPO) Suggested Readings:

 1. Aligning language models to follow instructions